sir-haleem/aremuacademy/README.md

 # aremuacademy
+# Run in a server with root directory of aremuacademy
 I still have some touches to the contact form(like javascript check before submit) and some box shadows to create a good visual cue.

 And the images for respective locations are needed.